 - Gut- intuitive brain (know)

-- Use your thinking brain and words to express your feelings and inner voice (intuition) in a respectful and honest way with the people in your life.
+- Use your thinking brain and words to express your feelings and inner voice (intuition or inner tutor) in a respectful and honest way with the people in your life.

-- Listen to your heart and how you really feel.
+- Listen to your heart and explore how you honestly feel.
+What brings you joy?
 Then honour your feelings by expressing or saying what feels right for you.
+Follow the feeling.

-- Listen to your gut instincts and learn to trust your inner voice then act on what are good choices for you to make in life.
+- Listen to your gut instincts and learn to trust your inner voice and activate your deepest courage to take action on choices that feel good for you to make in your life.